andrewvc/engulf/README.md

 Copyright (C) 2011 Andrew Cholakian

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT Licensee, see LICENSE for details